notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 Create a directory in the root of your crate named `/templates`.
 Now create a template file `templates/layout.html.tera`.
 I'm calling mine `layout` because this will be the base layout for every page.
-If you're familiar with Ruby on Rails, this is similar to the layout erb file.
+If you're familiar with Ruby on Rails, this is similar to the `layout.html.erb` file.
 Other suitable names might be `base.html.tera` or `main.html.tera`.

 ```html